6 Days in Paris – Agenda

 If you’re a fan of early civilization art and artifacts, please let me know.
 At the Louvre you can see works and objects dated from as far back as 7000 BC (Statue of Aïn Ghaza).
 Waaaay too much to cover in one trip, but if there’s something you’d like to see other than the types of works noted above, I want to make sure you get that opportunity.

-It’ll be close to closing time, 9:45pm, when we leave The Louvre.
+It’ll be close to 9:00 when we finish our dinner party.
 Some of us will want to grab a bite or a nightcap before heading home – others will want to head directly back – and still others may want to dance and party.
 It is Paris, after all!

-The walking distance for the afternoon will be a short 2.5 – 3 miles.
+The walking distance for the afternoon will be a short 2.5 – 3 miles (not counting walking around the Louvre).
 (Get ready for Thursday)

 Day 5: Thursday, 18 October.